nenes25/prestashop_console/COMMANDS.md

 * `console:create:command`

-Create a new command skeleton
+This command will allow to create a new command through interactives questions It works only php mode

 ### Options